IntelligentInterdisciplinary/nmODE/README.md

 # Neural Memory Ordinary Differential Equation Networks: Formulation, Mechanisms, and Applications (AAAI 2025)

-This is the source code for the AAAI 2025 paper.
+This is the source code for the IJNS paper.

 # Evaluating Long-Term Memory
 The source code is under `Image Classification` folder.